ancient-military-history

 By the later stages of the Peloponnesian War, the pure hoplite phalanx was no longer the sole arbiter of land warfare.
 The use of peltasts, cavalry, and missile troops had become routine.
 The Athenians, after the Sicilian disaster, relied increasingly on mercenary hoplites and light troops rather than citizen levies.
 The Spartans, though still formidable in the phalanx, also adopted more flexible tactics.
 The final land battle of the war, the Battle of Aegospotami (405 BC), was not a hoplite engagement at all but a naval and amphibious operation.
 Even the occupation of Athens by Spartan hoplites in 404 BC was achieved through naval blockade and starvation, not by a decisive phalanx battle.

 Nevertheless, the hoplite phalanx did not disappear.
 It remained the dominant formation in Greek warfare for another century, evolving through the innovations of Thebes and then Macedon.
 The Macedonian phalanx of Alexander the Great, with its longer sarissa pikes, was a direct descendant of the hoplite phalanx.
 But the Peloponnesian War had shown that the phalanx was not invincible and that combined arms, tactical flexibility, and strategic patience were required for victory.
+The war also accelerated the professionalization of Greek armies, as the old citizen militia model gave way to mercenary and standing forces that could maintain the phalanx under more demanding conditions.

 Key Insights for Fleet Publishers